koole/react-sanctum/README.md

   }
 };

-export default withAirlock(LoginButton);
+export default withSanctum(LoginButton);
 ```

-You can also directly consume the Airlock context by importing `AirlockContext`.
+You can also directly consume the Sanctum context by importing `SanctumContext`.

-Both the `AirlockContext` and the `withAirlock` HOC give you access to the following data and methods:
+Both the `SanctumContext` and the `withSanctum` HOC give you access to the following data and methods:
 | | Description |
 |---------------------|-----------------------------------------------------------------------------------------------------|
 | `user` | Object your API returns with user data |